-- The authorized capital stock of AVANT consists of 100,000,000 shares (increasing to 300,000,000 if Proposal no. 1 is approved) of AVANT common stock, with a par value of \$0.01 per share and 4,513,102 shares of preferred stock with a par value of \$0.01 per share. - The authorized capital stock of Celldex consists of 50,000,000 shares of Celldex common stock, with a par value of \$0.01 per share and 6,800,000 shares of Class A common stock with a par value of \$0.01 per share.
+The authorized capital stock of AVANT consists of 100,000,000 shares (increasing to 300,000,000 if Proposal no. 1 is approved) of AVANT common stock, with a par value of \$0.01 per share and 4,513,102 shares of preferred stock with a par value of \$0.001 per share.

+- Celldex is a Delaware corporation and a privately held company subject to the provisions of the DGCL. - The rights of Celldex stockholders are governed by Celldex's certificate of incorporation and bylaws, in addition to the DGCL. - Upon completion of the merger, Celldex stockholders will become AVANT stockholders and their rights will be governed by the DGCL and AVANT's certificate of incorporation, as amended as described in this proxy statement/prospectus and bylaws. - The authorized capital stock of Celldex consists of 50,000,000 shares of Celldex common stock, with a par value of \$0.01 per share and 6,800,000 shares of Class A common stock with a par value of \$0.01 per share.